English 65011/75011 Introduction to the Field: Perspectives on Theory, Research, and Practice

 English 63031/73031 Schools of Linguistics

 This course provides a basic understanding of the major trends in linguistic analysis and theory.
 The first part of the course will be spent on the basics of linguistic analysis and the major subfields in current linguistics, concentrating on the central questions, goals and methods of each.
 The better part of the course will be spent reading primary texts from representatives of various schools of thought.
-More specifically, this course surveys--through representative readings from key figures--major theories and methods of linguistic analyses associated with (a) pre-20th century linguistics, (b) Saussure, (c) the Prague School (Jakobson), (d) the British School (Firth, Halliday), (e) American structuralism (Bloomfield, Sapir), (f) generative, formalist, and universal grammarians (Chomsky, Lenneberg, Bickerton, Pinker), and (g) anthropological and sociolinguisitic approaches (Whorf, Lucy, Weinrich, Lobov, Herzog, Hymes).
+More specifically, this course surveys--through representative readings from key figures--major theories and methods of linguistic analyses associated with (a) pre-20th century linguistics, (b) Saussure, (c) the Prague School (Jakobson), (d) the British School (Firth, Halliday), (e) American structuralism (Bloomfield, Sapir), (f) generative, formalist, and universal grammarians (Chomsky, Lenneberg, Bickerton, Pinker), and (g) anthropological and sociolinguistic approaches (Whorf, Lucy, Weinrich, Lobov, Herzog, Hymes).
 Throughout, the course provides guided practice in applying the methods of analysis associated with different schools of linguistics to specific linguistic phenomena.

 English 63032/73032 Functional Linguistics